Items filtered by date: July 2024

 Cuboid syndrome is a foot condition where the cuboid bone, located on the outer side of the foot, becomes partially dislocated or misaligned.
 This misalignment causes pain and discomfort primarily felt along the lateral side of the foot, often extending to the base of the fourth and fifth toes.
 The peroneus longus muscle, which runs along the outer calf and attaches to the cuboid bone, plays a role in this condition.
 When the peroneus longus is overly tight or strained, it can pull on the cuboid bone, contributing to its misalignment.
 This can occur due to sudden twists or excessive weight-bearing activities.
 Proper diagnosis and treatment, including rest and sometimes manipulation of the cuboid bone, are essential for alleviating pain and restoring normal foot function.
 If you have pain in this part of your foot, it is suggested that you schedule an appointment with a podiatrist who can effectively diagnose and treat cuboid syndrome.

 Cuboid syndrome, also known as cuboid subluxation, occurs when the joints and ligaments near the cuboid bone in the foot become torn.
 If you have cuboid syndrome, consult with one of our podiatrists from Mercer Ocean Podiatry.
-Our doctors will assess your condition and provide you with quality foot and ankle treatment.
+Our doctor will assess your condition and provide you with quality foot and ankle treatment.

 Cuboid syndrome is a common cause of lateral foot pain, which is pain on the outside of the foot.
 The condition may happen suddenly due to an ankle sprain, or it may develop slowly overtime from repetitive tension through the bone and surrounding structures.